rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

   - xavier
 ```

-and be used inside the task like this (after having include the vars file):
+and be used inside the task like this (after having included the vars file):

 ```bash
 - name: add users